 (A3) After we check, what feeling would induce our original action, now we qualify this feeling, and thus qualify also our original action, into a category of "moral" or "immoral" - using qualifying criteria, which were described before.
-If the original feeling turns to be "moral", then we directly proceed to the completion of step (A6) below.
+If the original feeling turns to be "moral", then we directly proceed to the completion of step "implementation" (A6) below.
 Otherwise we need to complete also steps (A4) and (A5).
 Returning to the example (a) of our child, the mental state or feeling that we induced in it with our scolding, means a mixture of hurt and disappointment, without a doubt would be a highly "immoral" feeling.
 Therefore it would demand to be reversed, before it could be implemented.

 (A4) We find a "moral" anti-feeling, for a given "immoral" feeling.
-As this can be worked out from the content of subsection A7.2, for example the anti-feeling for mental feeling of hurt and disappointment, would be a mental pleasure and reassurance.
+As this can be worked out from the content of subsection JA7.2, for example the anti-feeling for mental feeling of hurt and disappointment, would be a mental pleasure and reassurance.
 Returning now to case (a) of our child, instead of causing this child to feel hurt and disappointment, according to totalizm we should try to cause, that in the result of our action it would feel a mental pleasure and reassurance.

-(A5) We re-design our original (intended) activity in such a manner, that it induced at the receiving end this "moral" anti-feeling, instead of the initial "immoral" feeling.
-In the case (a) of a child that we are considering here, we would need to do something, that instead of feeling of a hurt and disappointment, a child would feel a mental pleasure and reassurance.
-For example instead of scolding it and saying "you little moron, you took seventh place - the next time please do not disappoint me", we could tell it something along the lines "wow, my congratulations, in this very tough competition you managed to get within the group of best ten winners, and you took seventh place - I can see that each attempt and competition makes you increasingly better in what you are doing!"
+(A5) We re-design our original (intended) activity in such a manner, that it induced at the receiving end this "moral" anti-feeling, instead of the initial "immoral" feeling, but we still accomplish our intended goal.
+In the case (a) of a child that we are considering here, we would need to do something, that instead of feeling of a hurt and disappointment, a child would feel a mental pleasure and reassurance, although still would be inspired to try better a next time.
+For example, instead of scolding it and saying "you little moron, you took seventh place - the next time please do not disappoint me", we could tell it something along the lines "wow, my congratulations, in this very tough competition you managed to get within the group of best ten winners, and you took seventh place - I can see that each attempt at competition makes you increasingly better in what you are doing!
+Probably the next time you will be close to being the first."
 (Of course, saying what exactly would be the most moral, it depends on circumstances of the situation that we discuss.
 After all, the morally best handling of this situation would depend on the actual contribution of effort and motivations of our child into a given competition.)